Board of Directors

 Claudia Timmons, Program Director, HOPE House, CCJA, CFAE

-I’m looking forward to continued work and putting my social services experience to good use at HOPE House.
-I’ve lived in Albuquerque for about 11 years and have worked with the underserved populations in various capacities during that time.
-I hold two accreditations from the American College of Forensic Counselors – Certified Forensic Addictions Specialist and Certified Criminal Justice Addictions Specialist.
-My hope is always that I can make a difference in peoples’ lives.
-I use my personal journey to teach and guide, but mostly to be a role model, and show people that if I can do it you can do it.
+Claudia serves as the Program Director at HOPE House.
+She’s lived in Albuquerque for about 11 years and have worked with the underserved populations in various capacities during that time.
+She holds accreditation from the American College of Forensic Counselors – Certified Forensic Addictions Specialist and Certified Criminal Justice Addictions Specialist.
+Her hope is that she can always make a difference in peoples’ lives.
+She uses her personal journey to teach and guide, but mostly to be a role model, and show people that if she can do it they can do it.

 Tory Aragon, Case Manager, HOPE House